-Perfect for use as wedding favours or served as standalone dessert, we love these miniature brownies from Cakes for Romantic Occasions.
+Perfect for use as favours or served as standalone dessert, we love these miniature brownie wedding favours from Cakes for Romantic Occasions.
 If you’re handy in the kitchen and love a bit of DIY baking, then read on…

 What you need for brownie wedding favours